Mark-Assessment/D-Santana-retail-store-M3-2/README.md

 1. [GitHub](https://github.com/) - Used for version control.
 2. [GitPod](https://gitpod.io/) - Used to write all code and test before deploying to GitHub.
-3. [Mockplus](https://mockplus.com/) - Used to produce design wireframes.
-4. [Materialize](https://materializecss.com/) - Materialize CSS framework used extensively to create layout and styling of site.
+3. [Materialize](https://materializecss.com/) - Materialize CSS framework used extensively to create layout and styling of site.
-5. [jQuery](https://jquery.com/) - Used to initialise Materialize components and validate select elements.
+4. [jQuery](https://jquery.com/) - Used to initialise Materialize components and validate select elements.
-6. [Python 3.8](https://www.python.org/) - Used to code the application.
+5. [Python 3.8](https://www.python.org/) - Used to code the application.
-7. [MongoDB](https://www.mongodb.com/) - Used for the application's database.
+6. [MongoDB](https://www.mongodb.com/) - Used for the application's database.
 7. [Flask](https://palletsprojects.com/p/flask/), [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) and [Werkzeug](https://palletsprojects.com/p/werkzeug/) - Used to build the main application structure, page templates (Jinja) and account security (Werkzeug).
 8. [PyMongo](https://github.com/mongodb/mongo-python-driver) - Used to connect Python with MongoDB
 9. [Heroku](https://heroku.com/) - Used to deploy the site.
 10. [W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check HTML and CSS code for errors.
 11. [JSHint](https://jshint.com/) - Used to check JavaScript for errors.
 12. [PEP8 Online](http://pep8online.com/) - Used to check Python code for errors.
-13. [Kaffeine Heroku](http://kaffeine.herokuapp.com/) -Used to ensure that heroku page doesn't hibernate (Note that page goes to 'sleep' at midnight until 6 am and is not available during those 6 hours)

 ***